 comb the dog's coat to remove small tangles.
 Once again check the dog for

 infestations and treat those conditions as well.

-What happens with dogs with short hair but a badly matted coat?
+What happens with dogs which have short hair but a badly matted coat?
 More

 often than not the matting is due to dirt.
 So, very simply bathe the